anand-imcm/proteomics-ML-workflow/README.md

   - `PLSDA` (Partial Least Squares Discriminant Analysis)
   - `VAE` (Variational autoencoder)

-- **SHAP summary** : This step calculates SHAP values for variable importance (CSV file and radar plot for top features) and plots ROC curves for all the models specified by the user.
+- **SHAP summary** : This step calculates SHapley Additive exPlanations (SHAP) values for variable importance (CSV file and radar plot for top features) and plots ROC curves for all the models specified by the user.

 - **Combined report** : This step aggregates all output plots from the previous steps and compiles them into a `.pdf` report.